National Small-bore Rifle Association: International Post Match ("The Dewar Match")

 Sir Thomas Dewar presented the International Post Match Trophy to the NSRA in 1909 for an annual team match to be conducted by post.
 This allowed an annual match to take place without the expense of international travel.
 Contested initially by Great Britain and the United States, Australia won in 1972 and South Africa in 1998.

-Teams of 20 are selected and fire 20 shots at each of 50metres and 100yards on a home range, with scores compared by post.
+Teams of 20 are selected and fire 20 shots at each of 50 metres and 100 yards on a home range, with scores compared by post.
 The British team typically hold trials and shoot at Appleton Rifle Club in Cheshire.
-The US team typically shoot at the US National Matches at Camp Perry (or more recently Camp Atterbury).
+The US team typically shoot at the US National Matches at Camp Perry, or, more recently, Camp Atterbury-Muscatatuck.

 Randle Match

 Similar to the Dewar Match, the Randle is an annual international postal for ladies teams of 10.
 First contested in 1952, it has been won by the United States or Great Britain every year except 1997 when South Africa won.

+In a Pershing or Roberts Match year, a shoulder-to-shoulder "Goodwill Randle" match is also held between the hosts and visitors.